alvynabranches/qa/README.md

 - GIT
 - API Testing (Postman)
   - Used reqres.in for API testing using Postman (Finished)
+  - Assignment: **Use all the endpoints in reqres.in documentation and create a postman collection.**
 - Selenium Testing
 - Performance Testing
   - Load